fit components up to 18½" wide x 15" deep

 Introduced in 2002, the V.1 is our original and smallest stock shelf size.
-The V.1 fits most standard size components, the width between the solid steel uprights of 19 inches.
+SAMSON V.1 racks fit most standard size components, the width between the solid steel uprights of 19 inches.

 If you wish to further upgrade the V.1, you can add Maple Platforms up to 18" x 15" on top of the lower shelves.
 For larger components, you can mount a 24" x 18" Maple Platform on Isoblocks on the top shelf, if you don't mind a slight overhang.